SebastianKristof/ai-agent-personal-assistant/docs/planning/context_aware_idea_handler.md

 ## Key Components

-### 1. Data Ingestion
+### 1. Initial Processing

-- **Webhook Node**: Receives idea data from the task classifier
+- **Webhook**: Receives the idea data from the task classifier
-- **Process Idea Data**: Extracts and formats the idea information
+- **Process Idea Data**: Extracts and formats the basic idea information

 ### 2. Context Gathering

-- **Query Similar Ideas**: Retrieves similar ideas from the vector database
+- **Query Similar Ideas**: Searches the vector database for semantically similar ideas
-- **Query Calendar Events**: Fetches upcoming calendar events
+- **Query Calendar Events**: Retrieves upcoming calendar events
-- **Merge Context**: Combines all contextual information
+- **Merge Context**: Combines all context data into a structured format

-### 3. Contextual Analysis
+### 3. AI Analysis

-- **AI Agent: Context Analysis**: Analyzes the idea in relation to the gathered context
+- **AI Agent Node**: Analyzes the idea in relation to the gathered context
+- Uses GPT-4o to provide intelligent insights
+- Generates suggestions, identifies duplicates, and recommends tags
+- Outputs structured analysis in JSON format

+### 4. Enhanced Storage

-- **Enhance Idea**: Enriches the idea with the AI analysis results
+- **Enhance Idea**: Enriches the idea with AI analysis and additional metadata

-### 4. Storage and Response
-- **Save to MongoDB**: Persists the enhanced idea
+- **Save to MongoDB**: Stores the enhanced idea in the database

+### 5. Response Generation

-- **Format Response**: Creates a user-friendly response with contextual insights
+- **Format Response**: Creates a rich, contextual response including insights and suggestions
-- **Respond to Webhook**: Returns the response to the caller
+- **Respond to Webhook**: Returns the response to the calling workflow

-### 5. Additional Features
-- **Post-Processing**: Performs additional processing after saving
-- **Should Notify?**: Determines if a notification should be sent
-- **Send Notification**: Sends a follow-up notification if needed
-- **Log Similar Ideas**: Records similar ideas for debugging

-## Implementation Details

-### Context Sources

-1. **Vector Database**
-   - Stores embeddings of previous ideas
-   - Enables semantic similarity search
-   - Accessed via HTTP request to a local endpoint

-2. **Calendar Integration**
-   - Retrieves upcoming events from Google Calendar
-   - Provides temporal context for ideas
-   - Requires Google API credentials
+## AI Agent Configuration

-### AI Analysis
+### System Prompt

-The AI Agent node uses GPT-4o to analyze the idea in context with the following prompt structure:

 ```
 You are a context-aware personal assistant analyzing a new idea.